 - In June 2014 we were offered a grant by Stevenage Borough Council to support the voluntary and community sector in the borough of Stevenage with advice, support and information as well as continuing to run the Stevenage Volunteer Centre.
 Sadly, Stevenage CVS closed and the Stevenage Community Transport Scheme transferred over to our management.
 In September 2015 our constitution was changed to reflect our wider geographic area.

-North Herts CVS continues to support both North Herts and Stevenage with advice and information as well as run a number of projects.
+Our CVS continues to support both North Herts and Stevenage with support, advice and information as well as managing a number of local and Countywide projects.